-Application No: 00-0143 and 40237S Supervisorial District: Second parcel to the north, approx. 2000 feet north of Soguel Drive in the Vienna Woods neighborhood of the Aptos Planning Area.
+Application No: 00-0143 and 40237S Supervisorial District: Second feet west of the intersection of Jennifer Drive and Danube Drive, and the adjacent parcel to the north, approx. 2000 feet north of Soquel Drive in the Vienna Woods neighborhood of the Aptos Planning Area.